open-amt-cloud-toolkit/mps/docs/APIs/indexMPS.md

 # API and Command Reference

-This section is a reference to the MPS API methods available in ActivEdge, and to some commands it provides.
+This section is a reference to the MPS API methods available in Active Edge, and to some commands it provides.

 There are two types of method paths for the MPS Server: